Teaching in Turbulent Times Toolkit

 - Tools to Support Student Success & Well-Being

-Student Success Toolkit: TEP has developed a toolkit of various assignments and activities—available as modules to import into your Canvas course site—that you can use or adapt to help students with study skills and planning, reflecting on classes and university life, and knowing and using campus resources.
+Student Success Toolkit: TEP has developed a Student Success Toolkit with various assignments and activities - available as modules to import into your Canvas course site - that you can use or adapt to help students with study skills and planning, reflecting on classes and university life, and knowing and using campus resources.

 Be Proactive & Flexible

 Being prepared for teaching in turbulent times requires proactive planning and flexibility to alter plans as needed.
-It is helpful to know how students have experienced the remote learning context and to take into consideration some of the insights they’ve shared.
-For those who teach charged content, it is helpful to anticipate the challenges that students often face, and resistance they often exhibit, when engaging such material, and then think through how to frame and direct students.
+For those who teach charged content, it is helpful to anticipate the challenges that students often face, and resistance they often exhibit, when engaging such material, and then think through how to frame it and guide students in their engagement with it.
 It is also useful for all instructors to build in mechanisms to receive feedback from students about their learning experiences in the course; such input is invaluable for informing helpful changes to make along the way.
-Indeed, being open to students’ input and keeping track of events that are shaping our societal context, will allow one to adapt and course correct—be flexible, in other words--in ways that help students achieve course goals.
+Indeed, being open to students’ input and keeping track of events that are shaping our societal context, will allow one to adapt and course correct—to be flexible, in other words—in ways that help students achieve course goals.

 - Tools to Be Proactive & Flexible